The Media Frenzy Surrounding Oscar Pistorius

-So it's - it may - maybe because of the way we talk and write about sports, you know, that sort of like tropes different kinds of heroes, you know, overcoming things, all-American hero, et cetera.
-So there wasn't much about that, but there are - there was some reporters that at least tried to write about or report about most, sort of, unsavory aspects, if you want, of his character.
+So it's - it may - maybe because of the way we talk and write about sports, you know, the sort of like tropes, different kinds of heroes, you know, overcoming things, all-American hero, et cetera.
+So there wasn't much about that, but there are - there was some reporters that at least tried to write about or report about the most sort of unsavory aspects, if you want, of his character.

 LUDDEN: All right.
 You're listening to TALK OF THE NATION, from NPR News.

 And Mike is in Maryville, Missouri.
 Hi, there, Mike.